AN ALL-PURPOSE PLAYWRITING WORKSHOP

 6-9PM ET on Zoom

-$300, which can be paid in installments.
-Let me know your situation.
+$300.
+Installments can be arranged!
+Let me know what your needs are.

 PARTICIPANT EXPECTATIONS

-1. Aside from unavoidable illnesses and life events that prevent our attendance from time to time, please be sure before signing up that your intention is to be present for each session.
+1. Please be sure before signing up that your intention is to be present for each session.
 The workshop will rely greatly on where conversation takes us, making it difficult to impart knowledge after the fact.
 Also, the process of sharing our work is a vulnerable act made easier as we become more familiar with one another.

 2. Theater is a communal experience made whole by sharing our work.
-While this can be daunting at first, it’s crucial that we’re all willing to be vulnerable and trust in the kindness of our peers.
-That said, you should come willing to share your work and to receive the work of others.
-See WORKSHOP STRUCTURE for more details.
+While this can be daunting at first, please come willing to share your work and hear the work of others.

 WORKSHOP SESSION CONTENT

-1. Checking In– At the top of each session we will each take the time to check in with the group about whatever is on our mind.
-We use this as a moment to connect, giving others insight into how they find us emotionally and creatively before we begin to work.
-Being attuned to the changing energy of our peers helps us to give them what they need.
+Checking In– At the top of each session we will each take the time to check in with the group about whatever is on our mind.
+We use this as a moment to connect, update us on your week of writing, or simply vent about the world before we begin to work.

-1. Exercises – We will spend at least an hour each week doing creative exercises in the form of writing prompts which are meant to be generative and/or supplemental to your own work outside of class.
+Exercises – Writing prompts meant to be generative and/or supplemental to your own work outside of class.
 These exercises might produce new material you’ll then add to your play, or they may clarify thoughts and ideas you have about your work’s direction.
-You may even start writing a new play entirely, all based on your discoveries!
-Remain open and curious even if the exercises feel unrelated to your current work.

-1. Mini-Readings – At the end of sessions I will leave space for mini-readings, or readings of small portions of your work no longer than a page or two.
-This is meant to be quick and informal and could be helpful for a number of reasons.
-Perhaps you’d like to hear the way a character sounds.
-Maybe you’d like to hear the reading and then ask a pointed, probing question of the group to guide your next week’s work.
-Use these for brief investigations.
+Mini-Readings – At the end of sessions I will leave space for mini-readings, or readings of small portions of your work no longer than a page or two.
+This is meant to be quick and informal and guided entirely by the playwright in need of the help.

 IN-BETWEEN WORKSHOP SESSIONS